FreneticFurry/VRChat-Udon-Anti-Cheat-System/README.md

 1. 'TeleportPlayer(Vector3 Position, Quaternion Rotation, VRC_SceneDescriptor.SpawnOrientation SpawnOrientation, Bool smooth)' - allows a player to properly teleport, a replacement for: "localplayer.TeleportTo"
 2. 'SetPlayerVelocity(Vector3 Velocity)' - allows a player to properly use the 'SetVelocity', a replacement for: "localplayer.SetVelocity()"
-3. 'Detected' - this function is called for every single detection method used, this is used to tell the anticheat 'this player has been detected! move them to the "DetectionPoint"'
+3. 'Detected(type)' - this function is called for every single detection method used, this is used to tell the anticheat 'this player has been detected! move them to the "DetectionPoint", Type being set to 1 overrides the useDetectionPoint and teleports to the detection zone!
 4. 'PTC(item, state, counter, count, usedBy)' - "Print To Console" prints out "[Frenetic Anti Cheat]: YourMessageHere has been detected!" but will only work if the "printDetection" is set to true
 5. IsHandClear(Collider, LeftOrRightHand, Layers, IgnoredColliders) - takes the position of the object/ collider from the left or right hand, returns true or false if the hands are able to properly see a targetted object, left as public for custom pickup systems!